Multifamily technology refers to the software platforms and digital tools used to manage, operate, and scale properties across the United States.

 See property management workflow automation ↗

-Multifamily proptech refers to technology companies building software specifically for real estate and housing operations.
+It refers to technology companies building software specifically for real estate and housing operations.

 Proptech solutions focus on:

-In the U.S., multifamily proptech adoption has expanded rapidly as operators seek scalable solutions across large, distributed portfolios.
+In the U.S., proptech adoption has expanded rapidly as operators seek scalable solutions across large, distributed portfolios.

 However, as proptech stacks grow, so does complexity, creating new challenges around data accuracy and system integration.
+Institutional capital views technology as a core driver of portfolio value.
+Investment in multifamily proptech is accelerating rapidly.

 Most multifamily operators today use multiple systems: